unstoppabledomains/dev-docs/partner/partner-integration-guides/redirect-url-payments-with-records.md

 const signatureKey = "someKey";
 // create the hmac-sha256 digest
 const signature = crypto.createHmac('sha256', signatureKey).update(message).digest('hex');
-// this is added to the signature parameter in the redirect URL to pass crypto records to UD console.log(signature);
+// this is added to the signature parameter in the redirect URL to pass resolution records to UD console.log(signature);
 ```